DominikButz/DYCornerBanner/README.md

 ## Features

 * set the corner position to bottom right, top right, top left or bottom left.
-* supports banners in any rotation angle and distance from the corner - the rotation angle and the distance from the corner are determined by the size and height-width proportion of the DYCornerBanner view's frame.
+* supports banners in any rotation angle and distance from the corner - the rotation angle and the distance from the corner are determined by the size and height-width proportion of the DYCornerBanner view frame.
-* override the default setting for the banner label width.
+* override the default setting for the banner width.
 * override the default setting for the banner text font.

 ## Installation